-Mintz, Levin, Cohn, Ferris, Glovsky and Popeo, P.C., Bond Counsel to the Bank ("Bond Counsel"), is of the opinion that, under existing law, interest on the 2019 Bonds will not be included in the gross income of holders of the 2019 Bonds for federal income tax purposes.
-Bond Counsel's opinion is expressly conditioned upon continued compliance with certain requirements imposed by the Internal Revenue Code of 1986, as amended (the "Code"), which requirements must be satisfied subsequent to the date of issuance of the 2019 Bonds in order to ensure that the interest on the 2019 Bonds is and continues to be excludable from the gross income of the holders of the 2019 Bonds for federal income tax purposes.
-Failure to comply with certain of such requirements could cause interest on the 2019 Bonds to be included in the gross income of holders of the date of issuance of the 2019 Bonds for federal income tax purposes.
-Failure to comply with certain of such requirements could cause interest on the 2019 Bonds.
-In particular, and without limitation, these requirements include restrictions on the use, expenditure and investment of 2019 Bond proceeds and the payment of rebate, or penalties in lieu of rebate, to the United States, subject to certain exceptions.
-The Bank has provided covenants and certificates as to continued compliance with such requirements.
+Mintz, Levin, Cohn, Ferris, Glovsky and Popeo, P.C., Bond Counsel to the Bond Bank ("Bond Counsel"), is of the opinion that, under existing law, interest on the Bonds will not be included in the gross income of holders of the Bonds for federal income tax purposes.
+Bond Counsel's opinion is expressly conditioned upon continued compliance with certain requirements imposed by the Internal Revenue Code of 1986, as amended (the "Code"), which requirements must be satisfied subsequent to the date of issuance of the Bonds in order to ensure that the interest on the Bonds is and continues to be excludable from the gross income of the holders of the Bonds for federal income tax purposes.
+Failure to comply with certain of such requirements could cause interest on the Bonds to be included in the gross income of holders of the Bonds retroactive to the date of issuance of the Bonds.
+In particular, and without limitation, these requirements include restrictions on the use, expenditure and investment of Bond proceeds and the payment of rebate, or penalties in lieu of rebate, to the United States, subject to certain exceptions.
+The Bond Bank has provided covenants and certificates as to continued compliance with such requirements.

-In the opinion of Bond Counsel, under existing law, interest on the 2019 Bonds will not constitute a preference item under Section 57(a)(5) of the Code for purposes of computation of the alternative minimum tax.
-Bond Counsel has not opined as to any other matters of federal tax law relating to the 2019 Bonds.

-However, prospective purchasers should be aware that certain collateral consequences may result under federal tax law for certain holders of the 2019 Bonds.
+In the opinion of Bond Counsel, under existing law, interest on the Bonds will not constitute a preference item under Section 57(a)(5) of the Code for purposes of computation of the alternative minimum tax.
+Bond Counsel has not opined as to any other matters of federal tax law relating to the Bonds.
+However, prospective purchasers should be aware that certain collateral consequences may result under federal tax law for certain holders of the Bonds.
 The nature and extent of these consequences depends on the particular tax status of the holder and the holder's other items of income or deduction.
 Holders should consult their own tax advisors with respect to such matters.

-Interest paid on tax-exempt obligations such as the 2019 Bonds is generally required to be reported by payors to the Internal Revenue Service ("IRS") and to recipients in the same manner as interest on taxable obligations.
-In addition, such interest may be subject to "backup withholding" if the 2019 Bond holder fails to provide the information required on IRS Form W-9, Request for Taxpayer Identification Number and Certification, or the IRS has specifically identified the 2019 Bond holder as being subject to backup withholding because of prior underreporting.
-Neither the information reporting requirement nor the backup withholding requirement affects the excludability of interest on the 2019 Bonds from gross income for federal tax purposes.
+Interest paid on tax-exempt obligations such as the Bonds is generally required to be reported by payors to the Internal Revenue Service ("IRS") and to recipients in the same manner as interest on taxable obligations.
+In addition, such interest may be subject to "backup withholding" if the Bond holder fails to provide the information required on IRS Form W-9, Request for Taxpayer Identification Number and Certification, or the IRS has specifically identified the Bond holder as being subject to backup withholding because of prior underreporting.
+Neither the information reporting requirement nor the backup withholding requirement affects the excludability of interest on the Bonds from gross income for federal tax purposes.

-In the opinion of Bond Counsel, under existing law, interest on the 2019 Bonds is exempt from State of Vermont personal income taxes and State of Vermont corporate income taxes.
-Bond Counsel has not opined as to the taxability of the 2019 Bonds and the interest thereon under the laws of any state other than Vermont.
+In the opinion of Bond Counsel, under existing law, interest on the Bonds is exempt from State of Vermont personal income taxes and State of Vermont corporate income taxes.
+Bond Counsel has not opined as to the taxability of the Bonds and the interest thereon under the laws of any state other than Vermont.

-For federal and Vermont income tax purposes, interest on the 2019 Bonds includes any original issue discount, which with respect to a 2019 Bond, is equal to the excess, if any, of the stated redemption price at maturity of such 2019 Bond over the initial offering price thereof to the public, excluding underwriters and other intermediaries, at which price a substantial amount of all such 2019 Bonds with the same maturity was sold.
-Original issue discount accrues based on a constant yield method over the term of a 2019 Bond.
-Holders should consult their own tax advisors with respect to the computations of original issue discount during the period in which any such 2019 Bond is held.
+For federal and Vermont income tax purposes, interest on the Bonds includes any original issue discount, which with respect to a Bond, is equal to the excess, if any, of the stated redemption price at maturity of such Bond over the initial offering price thereof to the public, excluding underwriters and other intermediaries, at which price a substantial amount of all such Bonds with the same maturity was sold.
+Original issue discount accrues based on a constant yield method over the term of a Bond.
+Holders should consult their own tax advisors with respect to the computations of original issue discount during the period in which any such Bond is held.